Sunday football proposal rejected at Irish FA AGM

 The amendment was that the regulation "shall not apply to matches played under the auspices" of NIFL.

-At Monday night's IFA AGM, the governing body voted 27 for the amendment and 104 against.
+At Monday night's IFA AGM, 27 people voted for the amendment and 104 against.

 Linfield played a few Irish Premiership matches on a Sunday in the early stages of last season while they were playing Europa Conference League qualifiers on Thursday evenings.